temple-geography/GUS-5073-Geovisualization/Lab7-choropleth-mapping/lab7-leafleatChoroplethMapping.md

             }).addTo(map);
         });

     </script>
 </body>
 </html>
 ```

+Read the above code carefully based on what your learned in the Lab 6.
+Then you can open the `html` file in your web-browser and see your created map.

 **Note**
 In the code above, we actually load a geojson file and plot the polygons of each census tract to the map.
 If you just use your web browser to open the file, you are NOT going to load the geojson file.
 You can right click your web page and click `inspect`, there will be a error says that "you cannot load the geojson file".
 We talked about that last week, you need to use `localhost` to open it.
 So, just go back to your Anaconda Prompt and then activate your virtual environment, type "python -m http.server".
 You can then type "localhost:8000" in your web browser and find your `.html` file and open it.
 Make sure your have the "data" folder that includes `geojson` in the same directory with your `.html` file.